 Despite this freedom, religiosity in Japan has unique characteristics.
 Many people do not follow a single religion, but rather a combination of Shinto, Buddhist traditions, and even Western influences.
-Furthermore, there are challenges, such as discrimination against new religions and the impact of controversial cults.
+Additionally, there are challenges, such as discrimination against new religions and the impact of controversial sects.

 We recommend reading: What are the religions of Japan?